-Students who do not meet SAP for the first time are given an automatic warning and do not need to appeal.
+Undergraduate students who do not meet SAP for GPA or Quantity for the first time are given an automatic warning and do not need to appeal.
 Graduate students do not receive a warning semester.

 - Academic progress is checked at the end of each semester.
 If the student meets academic progress at the end of the following semester no action needs to be taken.

 - If the student is not making academic progress at the end of the following semester, they are ineligible for financial aid.
 The student may appeal submitting documentation explaining the reason for their failure to meet academic progress.